General University Reference Utility

 Violation of any provision of this policy may result in:

 Many academic course and work-related activities require the use of computers, networks and systems of the University.
 In the event of an imposed restriction or termination of access to some or all University computers and systems, a user enrolled in such courses or involved in computer-related work activities may be required to use alternative facilities, if any, to satisfy the obligation of such courses or work activity.
 However, users are advised that if such alternative facilities are unavailable or not feasible, it may be impossible to complete requirements for course work or work responsibility.
 The University views misuse of computers as a serious matter, and may restrict access to its facilities even if the user is unable to complete course requirements or work responsibilities as a result.

-Exception to or exemptions from any provision of this policy must be approved by the Vice Provost for Information Technology or designee, which will normally be the Security Operations and Services Director.
+Exception to or exemptions from any provision of this policy must be approved by the Vice President for Information Technology or designee, which will normally be the Security Operations and Services Director.
 Similarly, any questions about the contents of this policy, or the applicability of this policy to a particular situation should be referred to the Security Operations and Services Director.